Will Fiberglass Insulation Burn? Fire Safety Facts

 Fire Safety Ratings and Testing

 Fiberglass insulation undergoes rigorous testing to meet established fire safety standards.
 Independent laboratories evaluate its performance using standardized methods to determine fire resistance ratings.
+Proper insulation methods play a crucial role in enhancing fire safety, offering more time for evacuation and response.

 Industry Standards for Fire Resistance